 Dr. Peter Jenkins, Director of the Master of Biology Graduate Program

-Faculty: Dr. Virginia Baker, Dr. James Brooks, Dr. Matthew Campbell, Dr. Todd Heldreth, Dr. Peter Jenkins, Dr. Joshua Kerns, Dr. Amy Nolan, Dr. Charlotte Song, Dr. Imelda Tirtajaya, Dr. Sam Vetro, Dr. Melinda Walker, Dr. Lauren Wills, Dr. Amy Albrecht, Dr. David Perry
+Faculty: Dr. Virginia Baker, Dr. James Brooks, Dr. Todd Heldreth, Dr. Peter Jenkins, Dr. Joshua Kerns, Dr. Amy Nolan, Dr. Lawton Roberts, Dr. Charlotte Song, Dr. Imelda Tirtajaya, Dr. Sam Vetro, Dr. Melinda Walker, Dr. Lauren Wills, Dr. Amy Albrecht, Dr. David Perry

 The Master of Science in Biology degree is designed to provide an advanced understanding of the knowledge of biological theory, lab techniques, and experimental design.
 This nonthesis master’s degree program is intended to enhance professional development for those currently working in the life sciences discipline while providing advanced skills and knowledge to those seeking employment in the field.
 This program is appropriate for individuals in careers that value advanced technical and conceptual training in biology.
 The foundation of this program is a commitment to the development of individuals with the highest ethical, intellectual and social values who will integrate Biblical principles and truths while serving as leaders in the life science field.

 Goals and Outcomes